 Key Ingredients and Substitutions

-Strawberry margaritas are simple to make with just five ingredients; there is no reason not to make a batch or two all summer long.
+Never buy a margarita mix again.
+This strawberry margarita recipe is simple and easy to make, so there is no reason not to make a batch or two all summer.

-- Tequila: You don’t need to splurge but you should buy a reputable brand.
-Blanco or Respado are preferred as Añejo will be too smoky – save that for sipping neat.
+- Tequila: You don’t need to splurge, but buy a good tequila from a reputable brand.
+Blanco or Reposado tequila is preferred, as Añejo will be too smoky due to its oak aging.
+Save that for sipping neat.

-- Orange Liqueurs: There are so many orange liqueurs available, but we prefer to use Cointreau or Grand Marnier since they add far more character to your margarita than standard triple sec.
-You should splurge on a good orange liqueur if you want the best margarita.
+- Orange Liqueurs: There are so many orange liqueurs available, but we prefer Cointreau or Grand Marnier because they add far more character to your margarita than standard triple sec.
+You should splurge on a good orange liqueur for the best margarita.

-- Strawberries: You will need some fresh and frozen.
-If all you can find is frozen, you can allow them to come to room temperature before making the simple syrup.
+- Strawberries: You will need both frozen and fresh berries.
+If you can only find frozen ones, allow them to come to room temperature before making the simple syrup.

-- Strawberry Simple Syrup: We use homemade strawberry simple syrup instead of regular simple syrup or another sweetener like agave.
-It adds additional strawberry flavor to make this our favorite strawberry margarita.
-In a pinch, you can substitute agave nectar or store-bought simple syrup for the strawberry simple syrup.
+- Strawberry Simple Syrup: We use homemade strawberry simple syrup instead of regular simple syrup or another sweetener, such as agave.
+It adds extra strawberry flavor, making this our favorite strawberry margarita.
+For the strawberry simple syrup, you can substitute agave nectar or store-bought simple syrup in a pinch.

 How to Make Strawberry Margaritas

-Pro-tip: It is worth the extra time to make your own strawberry simple syrup.
-It stores in the refrigerator for 2 weeks and the leftover strawberries are great on top of pancakes or waffles.
+Pro-tip: Making homemade strawberry simple syrup is worth the extra effort.
+It keeps well in the refrigerator for two weeks, and the leftover strawberries are also a versatile treat.
+They’re fantastic on top of pancakes or waffles, adding fruity sweetness.

 Strawberry Simple Syrup:

-- Remove the stems from the strawberries and cut them in half or in quarters.
-Combine the strawberries, water, and sugar in a medium saucepan and bring to a boil over medium heat.
+- Remove the stems from the fresh strawberries and cut them in half or quarters.
+Combine the strawberries, water, and sugar in a medium saucepan, then bring to a boil over medium heat.

-- Let the strawberries simmer until the sugar has dissolved and the strawberries are tender (approximately 20 minutes.)
+- Let the strawberries simmer until the sugar dissolves and the strawberries are tender (about 20 minutes).
 Remove the saucepan from the heat and allow it to cool completely.

-- Once cool, strain the strawberry and liquid through a fine-mesh strainer making sure to squeeze any excess juice from the strawberries.
+- Once cool, strain the strawberry mixture through a fine-mesh strainer into a small bowl, squeezing any excess juice from the strawberries.
 Transfer the simple syrup into a bottle or jar, using a funnel if needed.

-- The cooked strawberries are great as a topping for ice cream, pancakes, and waffles so don’t toss them!
-You can store them in an air-tight container in the refrigerator for up to 3 days.
+- The cooked strawberries are great as a topping for ice cream, pancakes, and waffles, so don’t toss them!
+Store them in an airtight container in the refrigerator, and enjoy their sweet, tangy flavor for up to 3 days.

-- Pour about 3 tablespoons of salt or sugar onto a plate.
-Rub the rim of your favorite cocktail glass with a slice of lime then dip it into the salt or sugar.
+- Pour about three tablespoons of margarita salt or sugar onto a plate.
+Rub the rim of your favorite cocktail glass with a slice of lime, then dip it in salt or sugar.
 Carefully fill each glass halfway with ice.

-- Add the tequila, orange liqueur, strawberry simple syrup, and lime juice to a cocktail shaker filled with ice.
-Shake vigorously for about 15 seconds and then using a cocktail strainer pour into the prepared glasses.
+- Add the tequila, orange liqueur, strawberry syrup, and lime juice to an ice-filled cocktail shaker.
+Shake vigorously for about 15 seconds, then strain into the prepared glasses.

-- Garnish with strawberry and lime slices and serve.
+- Garnish with a strawberry and a lime wedge, and serve.

-- Pour about 3 tablespoons of salt or sugar onto a plate.
-Rub the rim of each glass with a slice of lime then dip it into salt or sugar.
+- Pour about three tablespoons of salt or sugar onto a plate.
+Rub the rim of each glass with a slice of lime, then dip it into salt or sugar.

 - Add the tequila, orange liqueur, strawberry simple syrup, frozen strawberries, and lime juice to a blender.
 Blend until slushy.